joatmon08/joatmon08.github.io/01_about.md

 					<h3>Speaker Bio</h3>
 					<p>Rosemary Wang works to bridge the technical and cultural barriers between infrastructure, security,
 					    and application development.
-She has a fascination for solving intractable problems as a contributor, educator, speaker, and writer of open source infrastructure products.
+She has a fascination for solving intractable problems as a contributor and advocate of open source infrastructure tools.
+Recently, Rosemary has been working on her upcoming book, <i>Essential Infrastructure as Code</i>.
 When she is not drawing on whiteboards, Rosemary valiantly attempts to hack stacks of various infrastructure systems on her laptop while watering her houseplants.</p>
 				</div>